 The night is unexpectedly cold.
 I dive deep into my sleeping bag, only coming out to catch fresh air from the smell of used socks and clothes that reigns in there… But better smelly than cold.
 In the morning not only my tent is frozen over, but all the water I had gotten from the river to let the silt sink over night so I could filter it in the morning is frozen too.
 “Dang-it”, as they say here.
 It looks as though the silt has had enough time to settle before the water froze though, so I will just wait for the sun to melt it enough for me to stick my filter in.

-At 10:30 I hear the very foreign sound of a motor and know its the speedboat from Tex‘s Riverways with Kenny, who will drop off some hikers and pick up my packraft, dry suit, helmet and paddle.
-I am sort of late with packing everything and it ends up being a stressed out moment for me.
+At 10:30 I hear the very foreign sound of a motor and know its the speedboat from Tex‘s Riverways with Kenny, who will drop off some hikers and bring me a resupply.
+It ends up being a stressed out moment for me.
 Even more so I enjoy the silence after, when the hikers have disappeared and so has my packraft.
 I sit in the sun for a late breakfast, delicious Apricot Almond Couscous and then my water is ready to be filtered.

 My pack is heavier than I thought.
 It’s 4.5 Liters of water, as I am not sure how much I’ll find up there, and food for 5 days, my tent and warm sleeping bag.
 I kind of hate it at first.
 But I know I will get used to it and tell myself again, that I should really weigh my pack when I get a chance as there are always so many people asking me about that weight and I never know.